DormanLab/kmodes/README.md

 # Tutorial <a name = "tutorial" />

-For this mini-tutorial, we assume you have compiled the executable ```run_kmodes``` and it is in your current directory.
+For this mini-tutorial, we assume you have compiled the executable ```run_kmodes``` and have copied it into the demo directory, where you will carry out this tutorial.
 All the files created in this tutorial are in the `demo` directory.
+Beware that you will overwrite them if you repeat these commands.

 1. Simulate data consisting of 100 observations with 50 coordinates in 4 categories and relative abundances of 0.1, 0.2, 0.25, and 0.45.
 Parameters 8.1 and 2.0 determine the amount of 'time' separating the modes and the observations from their modes.
-The simulated data are written to file `sim.dat` and the simulation settings to `sim.out`, with **the true cluster membership of each observation in the first column**.
+The simulated data are written to file `sim.dat`, **with the true cluster membership of each observation in the first column**, and the simulation settings to `sim.out`.
 We set the random seed to 123 and do not actually run k-modes (`-n 0` means 0 initializations).

 ```